-lacktriangledown if voting by mail, sign, detach and return the bottom portion in the enclosed envelope. lacktriangledownA Proposals - The Board of Directors recommends you vote "FOR" both of the director nominees listed: 1.
-Election of two Class III directors to the Board of Directors of ArTara Therapeutics, Inc., each to hold office until the Annual Meeting of Stockholders in 2023: For Withhold For Withhold 01 - Jesse Shefferman 02 - Scott Braunstein, M.D.
-The Board of Directors recommends you vote "FOR" the following proposal: For Against Abstain 2.
-Ratification of the selection of Marcum LLP as ArTara Therapeutics, Inc.'s independent registered public accounting firm for the fiscal year ending December 31, 2020.
-The Board of Directors recommends you vote "FOR" the following proposal: Against Abstain 3.
-Approval on an advisory basis, of the compensation of ArTara Therapeutics, Inc.'s named executive officers, as disclosed in the proxy statement.
-The Board of Directors recommends you vote "ONE YEAR" the following proposal: 1 Year 2 Years 3 Years Abstair 4.
-Advisory vote on the frequency of future stockholder advisory votes on the compensation of ArTara Therapeutics, Inc.'s named executive officers.
-B Authorized Signatures - This section must be completed for your vote to count.
-Please date and sign below.
+A Proposals - The Board of Directors recommends you vote "FOR" both of the director nominees listed: 1.
+Election of two Class I directors to the Board of Directors of Protara Therapeutics, Inc., each to hold office until the Annual Meeting of Stockholders in 2024: + O1 - Richard Levy, M.D.
+For Withhold O2 - Michael Solomon, Ph.D.
+For Withhold U2 - Michael Solomon, Ph.D. • The Board of Directors recommends you vote "FOR" the following proposal: 2.
+Ratification of the selection of Ernst & Young LLP as Protara Therapeutics, Inc.'s independent registered public accounting firm for the fiscal year ending December 31, 2021.
+The Board of Directors recommends you vote "FOR" the following proposal: 3.
+Approval on an advisory basis, of the compensation of Protara Therapeutics, Inc.'s named executive officers, as disclosed in the proxy statement.
+For Against Abstain I I I I I I I I I I I I I I I I I I I

+B Authorized Signatures - This section must be com pleted for your vote to count.
+Please date and sig n below.
 Please sign exactly as name(s) appears hereon.
-Joint owners should each sign.
-When signing as attorney, executor, administrator, corporate officer, trustee, guardian, or custodian, please give full title.
-Date (mm/dd/yyyy) - Please print date below. $\label{eq:Signature 1-Please keep signature within the box.}$ Signature 2 - Please keep signature within the box MR A SAMPLE (THIS AREA IS SET UP TO ACCOMMODATE 140 CHARACTERS) MR A SAMPLE AND C 1234567890 JNT
+Joint owners shoulfull title. d each sign.
+When signing as attorney, executor, administrator ; corporate officer, trustee, guardian, or custodian, please give Date (mm/dd/yyyy) - Please print date below.
+Signature 1 - Please keep signature within the box.
+Signature 2 - Please keep signature within the box. / / MR A SAMPLE (THIS AREA IS SET UP TO ACCOMMODATE

+140 CHARACTERS) MR A SAMPLE AND MR A SAMPLE AND